 The currents in oceans and rivers are often too much to handle for a beginner paddler and can pose a serious threat to your safety.

-The question then becomes – how do you adequately test yourself in order to tell if you are ready for that big adventure?
+The question then becomes – how do you adequately test yourself, or what SUP drills can you use, in order to tell if you are ready for that big adventure?

 Luckily – you’re in the right spot.
-Check out these four (easy) tests you can do today to see how far your skills have progressed on a SUP.
+Check out these four (easy) SUP drills you can do today to see how far your skills have progressed on a SUP.
 And what you need to work on next!

 Seems simple enough.